 KENYA BIRDING TOUR

-15 days/ 14 nights
+16 days/ 15 nights

-This tour can be combined with our Coastal Kenya Birding Tour to make our famous Kenya Mega Birding Tour.
+The Kenya Birding Tour can be combined with our Coastal Kenya Birding Tour to make our famous Kenya Mega Birding Tour.

 Night at Mt.
 Kenya.

-DAY 3 AND 4: BUFFALO SPRINGS AND SAMBURU NATIONAL RESERVES
+DAY 5 AND 6: BUFFALO SPRINGS AND SAMBURU NATIONAL RESERVES

 We shall leave early for Samburu and Buffalo Springs, a very interesting destination on our Kenya Birding Tour.
 We shall spend time scouting for extra birds as we enjoy the local mammals, such as Leopard, Beisa Oryx, Gerenuk, Grevy’s Zebra, Reticulated Giraffe, Lion and Elephants.
-More birds will be expected here to add to our list.

-First night in Samburu.
+Nights in Samburu.

-DAY 5: LAKE NAKURU NATIONAL PARK
+DAY 7: LAKE NAKURU NATIONAL PARK

 This park is famed as the birdwatchers’ paradise, and indeed was the first national park in Africa to be set up with an avian conservation objective.
 This is indeed one of the highlight locations on our Kenya Birding Tour.
 Up to a million flamingos have been recorded in this park depending on their regional migration.
 Most of these are Lesser Flamingos with Greater Flamingos making a smaller population.

 We shall spend the night in Nakuru.

-Night in Kitale.
+Night in Baringo.

-DAY 9: KONGELAI ESCARPMENT
+DAY 9: LAKE BARINGO

-Night in Kitale.
+Night in Baringo.

-DAY 11 AND 12: KAKAMEGA FOREST
+DAY 10, 11 AND 12: KAKAMEGA FOREST

 This time will be spent exploring Kakamega forest, a remnant of the Guineo-Congolian Equatorial forest.
 Species diversity here is plenty and we shall hope to have a huge addition to our Kenya Birding Tour list.

 Nights in Kakamega.

-Evening flight from Nairobi marking the end to our lovely Kenya Birding Tour.
+We shall then take an airport transfer for your flights home, marking the end to our lovely Kenya Birding Tour.